 - The Board may form sub committees consisting of various OIC-CERT members for the implementation of OIC-CERT activities.

-- The Chair will be appointed for a term of 2 years and at the end of term, the Board will elect a new Chair.
+- The Chair will be appointed for a term of 2 years and at the end of the term, the Board will elect a new Chair.

 - The Chair is responsible for the coordination of the Board and act as the point of contact for the OIC-CERT.

-THE PERMANENT SECRETARIAT
+THE OIC-CERT PERMANENT SECRETARIAT

-- Responsible for providing:
+- The Secretariat is responsible for providing:

 - A primary and general contact point for the OIC-CERT;

-- Coordinate the activities of the OIC-CERT;
+- Coordination for the activities of the OIC-CERT;

 - The Board will approve the Secretariat’s tasks.

-- The Secretariat is not authorized to make policy and strategic decisions, enter into strategic relationships or otherwise make major investment decisions on behalf of OIC-CERT.
+- The Secretariat is not authorized to make policy and strategic decisions, enter into strategic relationships or otherwise make major investment decisions on behalf of the OIC-CERT.